-CW: mentions of transphobia
+CN: mentions of transphobia

 How many film and television scenes do you think exist of a cis man throwing up after finding out a woman is trans?
 Or how many storylines of trans people dying from a cancer connected to their biological sex?
 These seem like such niche situations, considering how little representation of trans stories we have.
 Well, you’d be surprised.
 The answer is: a lot.

 These are some of the alarming points explored in Disclosure: Trans Lives On Screen, a Netflix documentary directed and produced by Sam Feder, who describes it as “a feature documentary, a web based oral history project, an archive and book.”

 Disclosure came out on Netflix in June after its debut at Sundance Film Festival.
 At its very accessible 100-minute mark, the documentary plays out by alternating interviews with famous trans celebrities and movie/TV scenes illustrating the evolution of trans representation on screen, from as far back as the early 1900s until today.